roadiz/docker-image/README.md

 * PHP5-FPM
 * Solr instance (english)

-Run on port 8080 --> 80
+## Before building

+Nginx is listening on ip 192.168.59.103 (default Boot2Docker IP on Mac).
-On IP 192.168.59.103.
-Change in `vhost.conf` with your own network configuration before *building* your own image.
+Change it in `vhost.conf` file to suit your own network configuration before *building* your own image.

 ```
 # Build me
 docker build -t roadiz/roadiz ./roadiz

-# Run me for the first time
+# Run me for the first time on host port 8080
 docker run -d -p 8080:80 roadiz/roadiz

 # Enter in container for config